Hyvve-Movement/docs/contributors/verification-process.md

 2. **Follow Formatting Guidelines**: Adhere to the data formatting guidelines provided in each campaign.
 3. **Self-Verify**: Check your own submissions against the verification criteria before submitting.
 4. **Start Small**: Begin with simpler campaigns to build your reputation before tackling complex ones.
-5. **Learn from Feedback**: Use rejection feedback as a learning opportunity to improve future submissions.
-6. **Join the Community**: Participate in our community forums to learn from experienced contributors.

 ## Verification FAQs

-**Q: Can I see exactly how my submission was scored?**
-A: Yes, detailed scoring breakdowns are available on your submission details page.

 **Q: Does Hyvve keep my data after verification?**
-A: Your data remains encrypted on IPFS and is only accessible to the campaign creator with their private key.
+A: Your data remains encrypted on IPFS and is only accessible to the campaign creator with their RSA private key.

 **Q: How are AI-generated submissions detected?**
 A: Our system uses specialized detection algorithms that analyze patterns, consistency, and linguistic markers typical of AI-generated content.